Battle of al-Qadisiyyah: Sasanian counteroffensive in Mesopotamia

-Persian counterattack

 After Khalid left Iraq for Syria, Suwad, the fertile area between the Euphrates and the Tigris, remained unstable.
 Sometimes it was occupied by the Persians and sometimes by the Muslims.
 This "tit-for-tat" struggle continued until emperor Yazdegerd III consolidated his power and sought an alliance with Heraclius in 635 in an effort to prepare for a massive counterattack.
-Heraclius married his granddaughter, Manyanh, to Yazdegerd III, in accordance with Roman tradition to seal an alliance.
 Heraclius then prepared for a major offensive in the Levant.
 Meanwhile, Yazdegerd ordered a concentration of massive armies to reclaim Iraq for good.
 This was supposed to be a well-coordinated attack by both emperors to annihilate the power of their common enemy, Caliph Umar.

 When Heraclius launched his offensive in May 636, Yazdegerd could not coordinate on time, so the plan was not carried out as planned.
 Meanwhile, Umar allegedly had knowledge of this alliance and devised his own plan to counteract it.
 He wanted to finish the Byzantines first, and later deal with the Persians separately.
 Accordingly, he sent 6,000 soldiers as reinforcements to his army in Yarmouk who were facing off the Byzantine army.
-Simultaneously, Umar engaged Yazdegerd III, ordering Saad ibn Abi Waqqas to enter in peace negotiations with him by inviting him to convert to Islam.
+Simultaneously, Umar engaged Yazdegerd III, ordering Sa'd ibn Abi Waqqas to enter in peace negotiations with him by inviting him to convert to Islam.
 Heraclius, fearing the above-mentioned scenario had instructed his general Vahan not to engage in battle with Muslims and await his orders.
 However, Vahan, witnessing fresh reinforcements for the Muslims arriving daily from Madinah, felt compelled to attack the Muslim forces before they got too strong.
 Heraclius's imperial army was annihilated at Battle of Yarmouk in August 636, three months before the battle of Qadisiyyah, therefore ending the Roman Emperor's offensive in the west.
 Undeterred, Yazdegerd continued to execute his plan of attack and concentrated armies near his capital Ctesiphon.
 A large force was put under the control of veteran general Rostam and was cantoned at Valashabad near Ctesiphon.
 Receiving news of preparations for a massive counterattack, Umar ordered Muthana to abandon Iraq and retreat to the edge of the Arabian Desert.
 The Iraqi campaign would be addressed at a later date.